Add to collection

 This illustration by Gustave Doré depicts the crew of The Rime of the Ancient Mariner confronting an albatross on the deck of their ship.

 The motif of harm coming to one who harms a toroa also appears in the pūrākau of Pourangahau, who was said to have sailed from Aotearoa to Hawaiki in search of kūmara.
-Pourangahau was given the kūmara seed by a rangatira from Hawaiki who allowed him to carry it home on the back of a toroa.
+Pourangahau was given the kūmara seed13 by a rangatira from Hawaiki who allowed him to carry it home on the back of a toroa.

-Disobeying his instructions on how to care for the bird, Pourangahau was responsible for the albatross’s death and his crop of kūmara was cursed by blight and insects.
+Disobeying his instructions on how to care for the bird, Pourangahau was responsible for the albatross’s death and his crop14 of kūmara was cursed by blight and insects.
 This story and that of Toroa link the albatross with the introduction of kūmara to Aotearoa.

 Rights: Manaaki Whenua – Landcare Research